-- The upcoming Mr. Peabody and Sherman was supposed to be released on November 8, 2013, but got moved to March 7, 2014.
+- The CGI adaptation of Mr. Peabody and Sherman was supposed to be released on November 8, 2013, but got moved to March 7, 2014.

 - A Troll in Central Park was originally scheduled for release in March 1994, but production difficulties postponed it until October.

 - Recess: School's Out was originally scheduled for July 2000, but due to Disney fearing competition from Pokémon 2000, the movie was moved to February 2001.

 - The Fox and the Hound was originally going to be release in late 1980, but it got pushed back to July 1981 due to the departure of Don Bluth and his team from Disney.

 - The Black Cauldron was originally scheduled for Christmas 1984, but was delayed to July 1985 due to Executive Meddling revising and editing the film to make the film less dark and scary.